-3. Display the Image: type the following at the command line cursor in the Command Window on the right hand side in the window.
+3. Display the Image: whether you are in Windows or Linux/Unix, type the following at the command line cursor in the Command Window on the right hand side in the window.

 I = imread('lena256.tif'); imshow(I);

 Figure 1.3.
 Lena256 displayed by Matlab.